zyphlar/influxdb.org/source/docs/v0.9/concepts/reading_and_writing_data.md

 If an error was encountered while processing the data, InfluxDB will respond with `HTTP 500 Internal Error`.

 ## Querying data using the HTTP API
 The HTTP API is also the primary means for querying data contained within InfluxDB.
-To perform a query send a `GET` to the endpoint `/query`, and set the URL parameter `q` as your query.
+To perform a query send a `GET` to the endpoint `/query`, set the URL parameter `db` as the target database, and set the URL parameter `q` as your query.
 An example query, sent to a locally-running InfluxDB server, is shown below.

 ```
-curl -XGET 'http://localhost:8086/query' --data-urlencode "q=SELECT * from cpu_load_short WHERE region=us-west"
+curl -XGET 'http://localhost:8086/query' --data-urlencode "db=mydb" --data-urlencode "q=SELECT * from cpu_load_short WHERE region=us-west"
 ```

 Which returns data that looks like so: